 What are the Symptoms of Endometriosis?Fertility Treatment

 Endometriosis is a complex disease of the female reproductive system in which tissue similar to the lining of the uterus grows outside the womb.
 This disease can cause pain, fertility problems, severe menstrual cramps, menstrual delay, severe pain during and after sexual intercourse, and bowel problems.
+In this article, we discuss different symptoms and treatments of this disease and answer some of your frequently asked questions.

 What Is Endometriosis?